alphaville/optimization-engine/docs/contributing.md

 In order to publish a new version on `crates.io` make sure that:

-- You can updated CHANGELOG
+- You have updated CHANGELOG
 - You have updated the version (SemVer)
 - You have resolved all associated issues on github (and you have created tests for these)
 - You have merged into master (your pull request has been approved)